Feeding your baby

 The information on this page has been designed to support you breastfeeding your baby - ensuring you can continue for as long as you and your baby want to.

 If you'd like to find out more about breastfeeding your baby, we offer antenatal breastfeeding workshops which can be booked through our maternity and parent information service (MISS).
+Please note that during the COVID-19 outbreak, this service is not running.

 Breastfeeding Babes service